paztronomer/python_visual_profiler/README.md

 port when running the container, so you'll have a open connection available (otherwise snakeviz won't show on the outside)

-Can use the pro from header to json.
-Just know how to ectract the info.

-Packages to add
-- scipy
-- matplotlib
-- astropy

 # Achieved steps

 - [x] Create Dockerfile to build a container for development
 - [x] deploy the container locally
 - [ ] deploy the container on a kubernetes cluster - harpoon
-- [ ] Get some example scripts
+- [x] Get some example scripts
-- [ ] Toy model for: cProfiling
+- [x] Toy model for: cProfiling
-- [ ] Toy model for: memTrace
+- [x] Toy model for: memTrace
-- [ ] understand what the output form snakeviz means
+- [x] understand what the output form snakeviz means
-- [ ] test with a code easy to run with mock arguments
-- [ ] run venv with requirements_venv.txt
+- [ ] test why creating venv with requeriments file dindn't install deps